-A seizure is chaotic and terrifying, but the good news is most unexpected seizures are febrile instead of epileptic and do not cause serious long-term health effects for your child.
+A seizure is chaotic and terrifying, but the good news is that one of the most common types of seizures is the febrile seizure, which does not cause serious long-term health effects for your child.

 Febrile seizures are most common in kids between six months and six years of age, with the peak occurring between 12 and 18 months.
-About two percent of kids under the age of six will have at least one.
+About two percent of kids under the age of six will have at least one and they are slightly more likely to happen in boys than girls.

 Why Febrile Seizures Happen

 The answer to why they happen is complicated and not fully understood.
+Experts think that the developing brain and nervous system are more susceptible to developing seizures when a child has an illness with fever.
 Most febrile seizures happen on the first day of an illness and can be triggered by many common childhood infections.
 The fever is the symptom that distinguishes a febrile seizure from an epileptic seizure.
 We also find that many kids who experience them have siblings, parents or other relatives who also had them.
 There are two categories of febrile seizures

 Simple Febrile Seizure